kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/could_two_bent_ellipses_coincide_perfectly_in_circumferences.md

 Now it is clear that $y(s)$ and $z(s)$ are fixed functions of $s$ irrespective of how we choose $x(s)$.
 This fixedness does not require "symmetry" between the two ellipses, although the latter is a natural consequence of the former.
 And obviously, both $y(s)$ and $z(s)$ are monotonically increasing.
-We also make an assumption that $x(s)$ is either monotonically increasing or monotonically decreasing, i.e., precluding the scenario of "warping back and forth".
+We also make an assumption that $x(s)$ is either monotonically increasing or monotonically decreasing, i.e. precluding the scenario of "warping back and forth".

 Recall the basic differential equality concerning arc length in the 3-dimensional space: